OpenNMS/alec/README.md

 config:update
 ```

-Install the datasource, an engine and the driver:
+Install the datasource, an engine, a situation processor and the driver:
 ```
-feature:install oce-datasource-opennms oce-engine-cluster oce-driver-main
+feature:install oce-datasource-opennms oce-engine-cluster oce-processor-standalone oce-driver-main
 ```

 Correlate!